tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 I knew I should go to the doctor, but again, the idea fought me.
 The prospect of describing my situation to anyone made me angrier than I’d ever been before, strings of violence tugging at my mind.
 Thinking back to when we’d taken Alfie to the hospital made me hate my wife even more than I’d grown to.

 I cried, feeling almost completely alone in the world.
-Completely alone with my son.
+Completely alone with only my son.

 I finally found the strength to stagger upstairs, finding Alfie in his crib.
 When he saw me, he giggled and reached up a thin yellow hand to me.
 I looked down upon his frail skeletal frame, his rubbery jaundice skin, his bloodshot yellow eyes with black irises.
 And for a moment I was disgusted by the creature before me.
 But it was only for a moment.